-Of authentic origin and not a copy, genuine.
+Of the authentic origin and not a copy, genuine.

 What does that mean in the context of leadership?
 How do you become genuine and not a copy?
 Well, you don’t become that person by reading Richard Branson’s books or from studying the works of Jim Collins (From Good to Great et cetera).